saji87/vsd-riscv/README.md

     4. Refer to this C based lab video and RISC-V based lab video and perform the same steps on your machine <br />
     5. Capture lab snapshots (with the current date/time visible), and upload them to your GitHub repository along with brief details. <br />

+  TASK 2 <br />
+    1. Fill up the form - https://forms.gle/wyXTTNccQanhPuBa8 <br />
+    2. Review the provided SPIKE Simulation video: Video Link <br />
+    3. Run the simulation and observe the performance under the -O1 and -Ofast compiler optimization flags. <br />
+    4. Write a simple C program (any basic application). <br />
+    5. Compile the C program using RISC-V GCC/SPIKE with the above optimization options. <br />
+    6. Generate and collect the RISC-V object dump for both -O1 and -Ofast. <br />
+    7. Upload snapshots of the following to your GitHub repository: <br />
+        a.
+The compiled C code. <br />
+        b.
+The RISC-V object dump for each optimization level (-O1 and -Ofast). <br />

 ![1](https://github.com/user-attachments/assets/7fb467d8-8ba4-4c11-add4-a25e1f8b2b99)

 **Normal O1 Compilation**